alexmaco/rust-workshop/DAY_1.md

 ### Pattern matching

 - compare a value against possible patterns; the code corresponding to the first pattern that matches is executed
-- the compiler checks that all the possible cases are handled
+- the compiler checks that all possible cases are handled
 - useful for destructuring types
 - returns the value from the branch that was taken
-- all the branches must return values of the same type
+- all branches must return values of the same type

 ```rust
 enum Coin {